isabella232/egain-km-search-widget/README.md

 # eGain-KM-Widgets-Search-Widget

 # About
 The Search Widget renders an unordered list in an HTML page based on an initialization search string parameter.
-The list is a result of articles which matches the search parameter.
+The list is a result of articles which matches the search parameter from eGain knowledge base.
 The article results list can also be updated dynamically by calling a javascript function with a corresponding search parameter.

 ![search-widget](https://user-images.githubusercontent.com/83938216/117610210-f804ec80-b17e-11eb-92d7-ff9aa85213f9.png)